 Teens change friends all the time, but a sudden change in friend groups may be a sign of teen substance abuse issues.
 Substance use can be a way of finding social acceptance for some teens.
 They may also alienate their old friends with their behavioral changes.
 It’s a good idea to know who your child is spending time with.
 If your teen’s friends are using drugs and alcohol, that behavior may carry over to your child.

 Perhaps the most direct evidence your teen has a substance use issue is finding physical evidence such as drugs, alcohol, or drug paraphernalia in his room or clothes.
 Common drug-related items include:

 - Spoons or foil syringes

 9. Your Teen Alludes to Substance Use on Social Media

 It may seem absurd to think your child would admit to drinking or drug use on social media, but never underestimate a teen’s desire to look cool in front of their friends.
 If you suspect your child has teen substance abuse issues, look over their social media activity.

 If you see any of these warning signs, it’s important to stay calm and respond in a measured way.
 Most of these warning signs are evidence and not necessarily proof.
 Pick a time to talk to your teen about your concerns.
 Approach it as a conversation and be willing to listen.
 Remember, your ultimate goal is to help your teen, not to punish them.

-At Fort Behavioral Health in Fort Worth, Texas, we offer a safe and nurturing space for teens to seek recovery from the complex disease of addiction.
-Our team believes in inspiring each client to face his challenges, discover the root of his problems, and reclaim his life.
-Our residential treatment programs are designed to treat the underlying causes of addiction and help each client create a plan for lifelong recovery.
+At Fort Behavioral Health in Fort Worth, Texas, we offer a safe and nurturing space for young women to seek recovery from the complex disease of addiction.
+Our team believes in inspiring each client to face her challenges, discover the root of her problems, and reclaim her life.
+Our residential treatment programs are designed to treat the underlying causes of addiction for young women and help each client create a plan for her lifelong recovery.
 Contact us today at 844.332.1807 or by email via our contact page.